-Like many cities west of the Missouri River, Troy experienced a population boom after the millennium, increasing from 6,700 residents in 2000 to just under its current population of 10,000 in 2005.
+Like many cities west of the Missouri River, Troy experienced a population boom after the millennium, increasing from 6,700 residents in 2000 to its current population of 12,671 in 2021.
 That population growth set the pace for progress in this small-town community that has country comforts and suburban amenities.

 Young families and retirees alike are attracted to Troy because of its affordable new homes, award-winning school district, low crime rate, and overall rural serenity.
 The quality of life in Troy is enhanced by the city’s recreation and shopping opportunities.

 Historic Downtown Business District